P10r10/criminal_system/readme.md

-# This project implements a small scale Criminal Information System
+# This project implements a small-scale Criminal Information System
 All faces, names, events or other info available in the database are fictitious, random or AI-generated.
 They are ment for testing purposes only.

 # Pré-requisitos: